glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/CFG ( Context Free Grammer ).md

 Def:: A grammar said to be Ambiguous if there exists two or more derivation tree for a String w (that mean more then two left derivation tree)
 ^1608392447853

+### Removing Ambiguity
+Ambiguity may be removed by using the follow